Tutorial - Recording Multi-track Overdubs

 - A USB microphone pre-amp with one XLR microphone input and a mini-jack headphone socket.

-- A stereo, line level, USB external soundcard (2-channel USB/Audio Interface).
+- A stereo, line level, USB audio interface.

 - A USB microphone.